jdoleary/Spellmasons/docs/CriticalPath.md

     - Better liquid
     - Simpler tiles?
 - Milestone X | **Movement** | Due Date Ongoing
+    - Pack 14 | Spell quantity
+        - What happens when multiple, identical spells are cast in sequence?
+            - Pass a quantity var to the spell and have each spell handle it manually, do not allow them to be .effect() back to back
     - Pack 15
         - Improved force movement
         - Blood trails